What does self-determination mean for individuals who experience disabilities?

-Self-determination is both a philosophy and a process that Community Pathways follows to advocate that people have the right and responsibility to choose and direct the services that impact their lives.
+Self-determination is both a philosophy and a process that Community Pathways follows to advocate that people have the right and responsibility to choose and direct the supports and services that impact their lives.
 It is by having the opportunity to take risks and make choices that people are able to pursue their goals and become valued, respected, and contributing members of their communities.

 The following principles of self-determination are foundational to Community Pathways' delivery of brokerage services: